Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/entraid.md

 - **userType** – Type of user (e.g., member or guest)

-## Advanced Field Mapping - memberOf
+## Advanced field mapping with the memberOf property

 ::: warning
 This section describes an **Advanced Feature**.